tldr-pages/tldr/pages/linux/synopkg.md

 `sudo synopkg upgradeall`

-- Install a package from file:
+- Install a package from a synopkg file:

 `sudo synopkg install {{path/to/package.spk}}`